Wikia/tracking-opt-in/README.md

 </script>
 ```

-Invocation of the exported function returns an instance of `TrackingOptIn`.
+Invocation of the exported function returns an instance of `ConsentManagementPlatform`.
 See below for the available functions.

 ### Options
 The following options are accepted: